Rayekkk/LeGoTDP/README.md

 4. Re-applies settings if the system has overridden them (drift correction)

 `ryzenadj` is fetched automatically from [FlyGoat/RyzenAdj](https://github.com/FlyGoat/RyzenAdj) GitHub releases on the first run.

 ---

+## Third-party

+This plugin downloads and uses [ryzenadj](https://github.com/FlyGoat/RyzenAdj) as an external binary, which is licensed under [LGPL-3.0](https://github.com/FlyGoat/RyzenAdj/blob/master/LICENSE).

+---